India says reviewing procedures after missile accidentally fired into Pakistan | Law-Order

 - India

-India accidentally released a missile, which landed in Pakistan, around 7 p.m. last Wednesday during routine maintenance and inspection, he said.
-"While this incident is regretted, we are relieved that nobody was hurt due to the accident," Singh said.
+India accidentally released a missile, which landed in Pakistan, about 7 p.m. last Wednesday during routine maintenance and inspection, he said.
+Pakistan has asked for a joint probe into the incident, demanding clarifications from New Delhi over its safety mechanism to prevent accidental missile launches.

+Although tensions between two countries have calmed in recent months, military experts have previously warned of the risk of accidents or miscalculations by the nuclear-armed arch rivals, which have fought three wars.
+India has started a high-level inquiry into the accident, which did not lead to any injuries or deaths, Singh said.

+"I can assure the House that the missile system is very reliable and safe," he said, without specifying which missile had been accidentally launched.
+"Moreover, our safety procedures and protocols are of the highest order and are reviewed from time to time," Singh said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)